 QUESTIONS NOT PROVIDED FOR

-25. Cheques for the prizes awarded will be forwarded by post to the Owners within six weeks of the Show.
-An Owner will be deemed to have waived his prize money in favour of the Show if he has not presented his cheque by 31st August 2018, after which date payment of the cheques will be stopped.
+- Cheques for the prizes awarded will be forwarded by post to the Account Holder within six weeks of the Show.
+An Account Holder will be deemed to have waived his prize money in favour of the Show if he has not presented his cheque by 31st August 2019, after which date payment of the cheques will be stopped.

 Should there only be eight entries or less forward in a class, prize money will only be awarded down to third place.